Meditation is the key to Inner Peace

 - Mantra meditation – it is prominent in Hindu & Buddhist traditions.
 Here you meditate using a repetitive sound like ‘Om’ to clear the mind.
 It can be a word, phrase or a sentence.

 - Progressive relaxation – this type of meditation helps in reducing tension in the body by slowly tightening and relaxing one muscle group at a time throughout the body.

 - Visualisation meditation – it is a type of meditation where one focuses on enhancing feelings of relaxation, peace and calmness by visualising positive scenes or images.

 Begin to meditate by learning one simple technique and practicing it every day.
 There is no right or wrong way to do it; whatever resonates for you is the method you’ll want to return to.
 Like lifting weights is an exercise for a healthy body, meditation is an exercise for a healthy mind.
-Regular practise will bring relaxation and happiness into your life and surroundings.
+Regular practise will bring you relaxation and happiness, into your life and surroundings.